CircuitVerse/CircuitVerse/CONTRIBUTING.md

 ## How to Claim Issues

 1. Find an issue **without** the `pending triage` label
-2. Check no one else has claimed it
+2. Check that no one else has claimed it
 3. Leave a comment: "I'd like to work on this"
 4. Start working immediately - no need to wait for assignment
 5. Comment if you can no longer work on it